xoxor4d/iw3xo-dev/README.md

 - Note: general functionallity of iw3xo is documented here: https://xoxor4d.github.io/projects/iw3xo

 ## Dvars / Console Commands to further tweak the game to your liking:
-> 🔸 skybox and fog settings can be tweaked per map by using `map_settings.ini` found in the `iw3xo/rtx` folder 🔸
+> 🔸 skybox and fog settings can be tweaked per map by using `map_settings.ini` :: `iw3xo/rtx` folder 🔸
 - use console command `/devgui` to open a developer gui -> __RTX__ tab
   - I suggest binding the `/devgui` command to a key, eg: `bind F5 devgui`
   - most of the following dvars can be accessed via the gui